Frisb7/bookstore/README.md

   password: 1357531t
   it cant open admin page
   it cant add or delete books but can update
-4.Customer
+4. Customer
   email: s@s.com
   password: 1357531s
   it can only open store, cart and receipt page

 User can be registered by going to /register/